JaiRajGunnu/Existence/README.md

 # datascience hack srmist - existence web (NGO)
-GeeksforGeeks SRMIST Technical Domain Task Round ..
+Data Science Hack Task Round-02 ..

 YOU CAN GO THROUGH A LIVE DEMO FOR THIS PROJECT: https://existence-dsh.blogspot.com/